ssharoff/biberpy/README.md

 `python3 biber-dim.py -l en <brown.ol >brown.dat`

-The default format for the corpus file is one line per document.
-Another possibility is to use a Jason file, which can be produced from a CONLL file with existing tagging data:
+The default format for the corpus file is one line per document with lemmas and POS tags coming from a dictionary.
+It is also possible to achieve better accuracy by using a JSON file with the output of a POS tagger.
+For example, it can be produced from UDPipe output as:

-`udpipe --tokenize --tag english-ewt.udpipe <brown.ol | ./restoredocids.py | conll2json.py >brown.json`
+`udpipe --tokenize --tag english-ewt.udpipe <brown.ol | restoredocids.py | conll2json.py >brown.json`
 `python3 biber-dim.py -f json -l en <brown.json >brown-json.dat`

+See `brown.ol` and `brown.json` files in this repository, as produced from the Brown corpus.
+See also  `brown-names.txt` for the descriptions of each individual file in the Brown corpus.

 The script assumes that the current folder contains a file with language-specific properties with the name LANGUAGE.properties and a frequency list with the name LANGUAGE.tag.num.
 The format of the lists of properties is as follows:
 ```